Onyekachi Okafor

-Onyekachi Okafor (born 2 June 1994, in Aba) is a Nigerian footballer who plays as a forward for Küçük Kaymaklı Türk S.K. in Cyprus.
+Onyekachi Okafor (born 2 June 1994, in Aba) is a Nigerian footballer who plays as a forward for Bangladesh Football League club Fortis FC.

 Career

 Okafor began his football youth career at Enyimba International F.C. and professional career with Crown F.C. before moved to Warri Wolves in 2014.
 He played two seasons at Rivers United before he moved to Turkey to play for Giresunspor in 2014.
 In August 2016, he signed at Giresunspor in TFF First League.
 In the summer of 2017, he joined Yalova SK.
 He later joined Doğan Türk Birliği in the winter of 2018.

 International appearances

 He was called up to the senior team for the first time in March 2015 for a friendly against the Cranes of Uganda and South Africa’s Bafana Bafana.